 - Saturated Fats – For vegans you’ll mainly get this from coconut oil or palm oil

 - Monounsaturated Fats – Many plant based oils such as olive oils, canola oils, sesame oil, avocado oil, as well as avodados, nuts and seeds.

 - Polyunsaturated Fats – Oils such as soybean oil, corn oil, suflower oil, and walnuts, sunflower seeds, soybeans, todu

 - Trans Fats – The type of fat you really want to avoid are called trans fats.
 These are found in processed foods, junk food, fast food, and store brought baked goods such as cookies.

-So that about wraps up the general overview of macros on a vegan ketogenic diet.
+This wraps up the overview of macros on a vegan ketogenic diet.
 I hope this has helped you understand the macros you should be shooting for and why.